JoaquinAcuna97/vending-machine-/README.md

 i think about optimizations in object creation, code structure, and interaction between objects at the architecture or design level.
 This makes sure that the cost of software maintenance is low, and code can be easily reused and is adaptable to change.
-Moreover, providing  separation of concerns

 I try to use the open/close principle, in a case where you have to create a class implementation, doit by extending the abstract base class to implement the